-At some point late last year when I last picked her up and I turned her round, as she's not in the naughty corner after all, I had just lost touch with her and how can I change that if we are not speaking?
+At some point late last year when I last picked her up and turned her round, as she's not in the naughty corner after all, I had just lost touch with her, so how can I change that if we are not speaking?

 There was no conversation for a short time and then suddenly during a coffee break, she coughed, as though to grab my attention and when I looked at her, she just said, 'it's time to talk or I'm putting myself back to face the wall.
 Well she got my attention and made me smile.

 I hasten to add that when I speak of these conversations with paintings, they are on an intimate non-verbal level, as if the painting could talk, rather than me actually physically speaking to them, well not that I can, but you get my drift.

 I put her on the easel made a fresh coffee and pondered how to reconnect with this painting, should I reconnect with it, or had that time now passed?
 I felt the strongest pull was to continue.